 Depending on whether you want your egg yolk to be runny when you cut into your fresh cooked scotch egg – I highly recommend this!

-- Peel and rinse hard or soft-boiled eggs
+- Peel and rinse your soft-boiled eggs

 - Prepare sausage or seasoned ground pork for wrapping around the hard-boiled eggs